Science meets surf: The sustainable future of surfboard manufacturing

 Stage 3: Ensuring manufacturability and optimisation

-Given that the ideal characteristics of surfboards vary depending on the ride scenario, WYVE needed to find a balance between these characteristics on each different section of the surfboard.
-While tricky to figure out, Hexagon’s Cradle CFD software empowered the team to analyse each section of the board individually, optimising its hydrodynamic characteristics.
-This data provided a thorough overview of all possible configurations and allowed each section of the board to be optimised separately.
-As a result, the team’s learning process accelerated, leading to significant efficiency gains.
+Given that the ideal characteristics of surfboards vary depending on the ride scenario, the WYVE team need a solution capable of finding a balance between these characteristics on each different section of the surfboard.
+While tricky to figure out, Hexagon’s Cradle CFD software offers the perfect solution for analysing each section of the board individually to optimise its hydrodynamic characteristics.
+The data from Cradle provides a thorough overview of all possible configurations and allows each section of the board to be optimised separately.
+This kind of analysis is vital for accelerating the learning process and capturing significant efficiency gains.

-To validate the flexibility of the boards, WYVE used Hexagon’s Marc software.
-Doing so allowed the team to conduct virtual static and dynamic structural analysis tests so they could get quick answers to “what if” analyses and extend the tests to other types of loads.
+To validate the flexibility of the boards, the next step in the process calls for Hexagon’s Marc software, which delivers virtual static and dynamic structural analysis testing capabilities.
+This would give the team fast answers to specific “what if” analyses and allow them to extend the tests to other types of loads.

 Figure 2: Deformation simulation using shop-floor photogrammetry.